rotki/rotki/docs/installation_guide.rst

 Windows
 ==========

-This is the guide on how to manually build rotkehlchen binaries in Windows from source.
+This is the guide on how to manually build rotki binaries in Windows from source.

 Dependencies
 -------------